jean-dedieu/c-express-js-improved-dev-and-debug/README.md

     npm install

-    make sure you are in the project root and do nodemon app.js
+    make sure you are in the project root and do "nodemon app.js"

  ##  Installing Express.js in our project the way that it will run wherever our project will be deployed 💡💡